F.A.Q.’s for TLD

 How do you define Local?

-The short answer is we don’t define it; everyone views local differently, so we give consumers the information they need to decide if a product is "local" enough for them.
-That said, we currently use our materials to highlight products from within the state of Michigan.
+The short answer is that we don't.
+Everyone views local differently, so we give consumers the information they need to decide if a product is "local" enough for them.
+That said, we currently use our materials to highlight businesses and products from within the state of Michigan.

-What is a Certified Local Food Event and why should I make my event one?
+What is a Certified Local Food Event (CLFE) and why should I make my event one?

 This certification encourages local food sourcing and zero-waste initiatives at events of all sizes.
-By becoming certified, an event showcase its strong commitment to our local food community.
+By becoming certified, an event showcases its strong commitment to Michigan’s local food community.

 Will TLD expand beyond Michigan?

-Will retailers like Meijer and Walmart be able to use TLD?
+Will large retailers like Kroger and Walmart be able to use TLD?